List of The Grudge characters: Jake Kimble

 Jake Kimble (portrayed by Matthew Knight) is a young boy who lives in an apartment in Chicago along with Bill, his father, Lacey, his sister, and Trish, his stepmother, who has just moved in.
 In The Grudge 2, he discovers strange occurrences in his apartment, and grows more and more disturbed by them as the movie goes on.
-At the end of the film, he finds the corpses of his father and sister, and witnesses his stepmother be drowned by Toshio.
+At the end of the film, he finds the corpses of his father and sister, and witnesses his stepmother being drowned by Toshio.
 When he finds Allison in the hallway, he asks her what she brought to Chicago with her, and she only replies "it followed me here" before being killed by Kayako, who then attacks Jake immediately after.

 In The Grudge 3, Jake is hospitalized in an insane asylum.
-He has become as paranoid and traumatized as both Karen and Allison after being exposed to the curse for too long.
-He ends up killed by Kayako at the beginning of the film by being thrown around the room by the invisible Kayako.
-Then, he is lying in a pool of blood, with almost every bone in his body broken.
-The curse is reborn in his apartment.
-Jake was the only one who survived in The Grudge 2 (presumably: there are some characters where it is unstated what happened to them) and the first killed in The Grudge 3 and along with Karen, are the only characters (besides the Saeki ghosts) to appear in more than one film.
+He has become as paranoid and traumatized as both Karen and Allison were after being exposed to the curse for too long.
+He ends up killed by Kayako at the beginning of the film by being thrown around the room by the invisible Kayako, and the curse is reborn in his apartment.
+Jake was the only one who survived in The Grudge 2 (presumably; there are some characters where it is unstated what happened to them) and the first killed in The Grudge 3 He and Karen are the only characters (besides the Saeki ghosts) to appear in more than one film.